 Preparing Boot Loader – Grub1 or Grub Legacy

-Now If you have Grub1 installed on your other operating system then open Grub menu.lst located at /boot/grub/menu.lst with your favorite text editor.
+First, open the Grub menu.lst located at /boot/grub/menu.lst with your favorite text editor.

 Scroll down until you see something like this: